Portugal Birding Tours

 Read More About Portugal

-Portugal’s far-reaching influence around the world has shaped a fascinating culture and inspired wonderful food and drink (including incredible wines) on the mainland and we will enjoy sampling some of these delights on our tour.
+Portugal’s far-reaching influence around the world has shaped a fascinating culture and inspired wonderful food and drink (including incredible wines) on the mainland and we will enjoy sampling some of these delights on our Portugal bird-watching tours.

 In addition to the above, the islands of Madeira and the Azores offer the visiting birder some exciting endemic terrestrial birds and seabirds, such as Trocaz Pigeon, Monteiro’s Storm Petrel, Zino’s Petrel, Desertas Petrel, Madeira Firecrest, and Azores Bullfinch.
 If you are interested in a birding tour to the Azores or Madeira, please do let us know, we would be happy to help.